ranpatil-tibco/flogo-enterprise-hub/samples/VSCode_Extension/Connectors/Messaging/Kafka/Basic-producer-consumer-flow/readme.md

 ## Outputs

-1. Verify output by hiting the endpoint
+1. Verify output by hitting the endpoint

 ![Verify output in endpoint](../../../../images/Kafka/Hitendpointinbrowser.png)